Improved energy barrier in higher-dimensional hypergraph product codes

-Among these codes, HHGP codes~\cite{zeng2019higher} represent an important family of quantum codes that extend the original hypergraph product construction~\cite{2014-Tillich} into higher dimensions.
+Among these codes, higher-dimensional hypergraph product (HHGP) codes~\cite{zeng2019higher} are an important family of quantum codes that extend the original hypergraph product construction~\cite{2014-Tillich} into higher dimensions.
 While the standard hypergraph product combines only two classical codes to form a quantum code, this higher-dimensional approach incorporates additional classical codes.
-These additional codes enable the presence of meta-checks for X and Z stabilizers, effectively validating the stabilizers themselves, thereby providing an intuitive foundation for the single-shot error correction capability these codes exhibit.
+These additional structure provide meta-checks for X and Z stabilizers, effectively validating the stabilizers themselves, thereby providing an intuitive foundation for the single-shot error correction capability these codes exhibit.

-Single-shot error correction shares fundamental connections with self-correcting~\cite{bombin2015single,hong2024quantum}, which necessitates that the system preferentially remains within the code space at finite temperature~\cite{ben2016rmp,terhal2015quantum}.
-A thorough analysis of self-correcting requires evaluation of free energy dynamics.
-While entropic effects play a crucial role in determining the system's stability~\cite{plischke1994equilibrium,bravyi2013,Bravyi.2011}, macroscopic energy barriers emerge as a necessary condition.
-The term ``macroscopic'' means these barriers scale with system size.
+Single-shot error correction shares fundamental connections with self-correcting memory~~\cite{ben2016rmp,terhal2015quantum}, which requires the system to preferentially stay within the code space at finite temperature.
+A thorough analysis of self-correction requires evaluation of free energy dynamics.
+While entropic effects play a crucial role in determining the system's stability~\cite{plischke1994equilibrium,bravyi2013,Bravyi.2011}, a macroscopic energy barrier constitutes a necessary condition for self-correction.
+The term ``macroscopic'' means that energy barrier scales with system size.

-Previously, our author established a lower bound for the energy barrier of LDPC hypergraph product codes, which is directly determined by the energy barriers of their underlying classical codes~\cite{zhao2024on}.
-In this scenario, constructing quantum codes with macroscopic energy barriers therefore necessitates classical codes with the same property.
-However, determining energy barriers for classical codes remains challenging, raising the question of how to construct quantum codes that exhibit macroscopic energy barriers when their classical constituents do not.
+Previously, the author established a lower bound for the energy barrier of hypergraph product codes with low-density parity check (LDPC) property~\cite{zhao2024on}.
+In that case, the quantum energy barrier is lower bounded by the energy barriers of the underlying classical codes.
+Thus, constructing quantum codes with macroscopic energy barriers necessitates classical codes with the same property.
+However, finding the classical codes with macroscopic energy barriers remains challenging, raising the question of how to construct quantum codes that exhibit macroscopic energy barriers when the classical codes do not.

-The HHGP codes indeed meet this criteria.
-We will show that the energy barrier of LDPC HHGP codes is lower bounded not only by the energy barriers of the underlying classical codes (as in standard hypergraph products), but also by the distances of these underlying classical codes.
-Thus to construct quantum codes with macroscopic energy barrier, one can just use classical codes that have large distance.
+The HHGP codes indeed meet this criterion.
+In this work, we will show that the energy barrier of LDPC HHGP codes is lower bounded not only by the energy barriers of the underlying classical codes (as in standard hypergraph products), but also by the distances of these underlying classical codes.
+Thus to construct quantum codes with macroscopic energy barrier, one can just use classical codes that have large distances.